lukexi/rumpus/Notes.md

     - Use a retargetable animation to pull the object to the hand
 - [x] Spawning instances
 - [ ] Broadcasting events
-    - Add a second channel or reuse the control events list with a 3rd Entity Event type
+    - Add a second channel or reuse the control events list with a 3rd Dynamic Entity Event type
     - How to make this extensible?
+        - Dynamic is a good fit here, I think;
+            use similar mailbox idea from cloudhaskell,
+            onEvent events $ \MyEventType x -> frobWith x where onEvent does
+            onEvent f = do
+                events <- use wldEvents
+                forM_ events $ \e ->
+                    case fromDyn e of
+                        Just r  -> f r
+                        Nothing -> return ()
+            This uses the cool trick where type inference flows backwards from the "f r" application to the fromDyn application.
 - [x] Component files
     - [x] YAML file for scene definition, scripts in .hs files.

 Features
 - [ ] Instanced rendering
+- [ ] Entity property-editor sliders for anything not easily directly-manipulable
 - [x] Switch between edit and play modes (edit = no physics, reset initial positions) Would be fun to pause physics to inspect too.
-- [ ] Entity property-editor sliders for anything not easily directly-manipulable

 Modules
 - [ ] Animation component